Neo-Nazism: Bosnia and Herzegovina

 The neo-Nazi white nationalist organization Bosanski Pokret Nacionalnog Ponosa (Bosnian Movement of National Pride) was founded in Bosnia and Herzegovina in July 2009.
 Its model is the Waffen-SS Handschar Division, which was composed of Bosniak volunteers.
 It proclaimed its main enemies to be "Jews, Roma, Serbian Chetniks, the Croatian separatists, Josip Broz Tito, Communists, homosexuals and blacks".
 Its ideology is a mixture of Bosnian nationalism, National Socialism and white nationalism.
 It says "Ideologies that are not welcome in Bosnia are: Zionism, Islamism, communism, capitalism.
 The only ideology good for us is Bosnian nationalism because it secures national prosperity and social justice..."
 The group is led by a person nicknamed Sauberzwig, after the commander of the 13th SS Handschar.
 The group's strongest area of operations is in the Tuzla area of Bosnia.

 Bulgaria

 The primary neo-Nazi political party to receive attention in post-WWII Bulgaria is the Bulgarian National Union – New Democracy.

 On 13 February of every year since 2003, Bulgarian neo-Nazis and like-minded far-right nationalists gather at Sofia to honor Hristo Lukov, a late World War II general known for his antisemitic and pro-Nazi stance.
 From 2003 to 2019, the annual event was hosted by Bulgarian National Union.

+Bulgaria is also home to a neo-Nazi group called the White Front that is "linked to an extremely violent fringe of neo-Nazis" that have defaced synagogues with antisemitic posters.
+White Front also countered Sofia Pride by plastering around homophobic posters claiming homosexuality is connected to pedophilia.